Trump Signs the "Iron Dome Plan": Accelerating the Construction of the Next-Generation Missile Defense System

 - Purpose: The Escalating Missile Threat Facing the United States

-- Policy: A Defense Framework for Peace Through Strength
+- Policy: A Framework for Defense for Peace Through Strength

-- Implementation: The Secretary of Defense's 60-Day Task
+- Implementation: The Secretary of Defense's 60-Day Mission

 - Reference Architecture and Capability Requirements for the Next-Generation Missile Defense Shield